Shared Mission: Flourishing Bahamian Futures

 Atlantis Paradise Island in the Bahamas has been known worldwide as a place of wonder and awe where you can enjoy the world-famous “sun, sand and sea”.
-What it wasn’t known for was an authentic Bahamian experience.
-This created a shared challenge and opportunity for Atlantis and the Bahamian people.
+But what if it could be both a favored tourist destination and a positive impact platform for the people of the Bahamas?
+Knowing that a new audience of millennials was looking for more authentic experiences and brands with purpose, we saw an opportunity to create virtuous cycle of success between the resort and the people of the Bahamas.

 “The world has changed since Atlantis first opened.
 Businesses must now partner with their communities to achieve shared sustainable success.”